 The goals of the MOMS Partnership are continually informed by information and input from more than 1,200 mothers across New Haven through a confidential questionnaire/interview.

 “[What stresses me out is] taking care of a growing child without enough money, food, supplies to get by.”

 The questionnaire asks mothers about their sources of support, goals, and challenges they face as they raise their families, what supports and services they find useful as moms, and what they would like to have available to their families.
 To date, the questionnaires have been conducted by New Haven mothers who were hired and trained by the MOMS Partnership to be Community Mental Health Ambassadors.
 So far, mothers have reported that the MOMS Partnership can help them raise their children, manage their stress, and meet their goals.
 From the questionnaires, we have learned specifically that:

-Providing a basic necessity like diapers is a huge stress and financial relief for low-income mothers.
+Providing a basic necessity like diapers is a huge stress and financial relief for under-resourced, overburdened mothers.

 Services need to be made available in places where moms are already going and where there is no stigma, like supermarkets.

 Having community members serve as ambassadors for services helps with recruitment and retention of mothers.

 Building a social network for mothers is hugely beneficial because, even in crowded inner cities, mothers report feeling socially isolated.

 The New Haven MOMS Partnership includes: The Diaper Bank, All Our Kin, Clifford Beers Clinic, the State of Connecticut Department of Children and Families, the Housing Authority of New Haven, New Haven Healthy Start, the New Haven Health Department, and the Yale School of Medicine.